UlenSoubam/retirement-portfolio-optimization/README_analysis_process.md

 ## 🔍 Google Data Analytics Process (APPASA) Framework
 This project follows Google's Data Analytics Process (APPASA):

+**NOTE:**
-**NOTE:** I did not use the actual fundamental and historical price data for this case study due to [limitations](docs/limitations.md)
+- I did not use the actual fundamental and historical price data for this case study due to [limitations](docs/limitations.md)

-✅ **Ask** → **Prepare** → **Process** → **Analyze** → **Share** → **Act**
+- The financial concepts used in this analysis process is explained in ['link'](docs/financial_concepts.md) ✅ **Ask** → **Prepare** → **Process** → **Analyze** → **Share** → **Act**

 ---